BFE Student Prize Winner 2018:

-The BFE Student Prize for 2017 recognises an outstanding paper presented by a student at this year’s BFE Annual Conference, hosted by the University of Sheffield (20-23 April 2017).
-We are delighted to award this year's prize to Hamidreza Salehyar of University of Toronto, and to give honourable mention to Lyndsey Hoh of Oxford University: their outstanding papers are described below.
-We would also like to thank everyone who submitted a paper this year, and encourage students to submit papers for next year’s conference at the University of Newcastle in 2018.
+The BFE Student Prize for 2018 recognises an outstanding paper presented by a student at this year’s BFE Annual Conference, hosted by the University of Newcastle 12-15 April 2018).
+We are delighted to award the prize to Katie Young (Royal Holloway, University of London) whose paper is described below.
+We would also like to thank everyone who submitted a paper this year, and encourage students to submit papers for next year’s conference at the University of Aberdeen in 2019.

 Former winners of the BFE Student Prize: